-The Company has in place the Code of Conduct for Business and Ethics, for members of the Board and Senior Management Personnel, Officers & Employees, approved by the Board and duly communicated.
+The Company has in place the Code of Conduct for Business and Ethics, for members of the Board and Senior • Management Personnel, Officers & Employees, approved by the Board and duly communicated.
 The Code requires Directors and Employees to act honestly, fairly, ethically, and with integrity, conduct themselves in professional, courteous and respectful manner.
-The Code has also been hosted on the Company's website http://www.indothai.co.in/ All the Board Members and Senior Management Personnel, Officers & Employees have confirmed compliance with the Code for the year ended 31st March, 2022.
-This Annual Report contains a declaration to this effect signed by the Chief Executive Officer of the Company.
+The Code has also been hosted on the Company's website at: